Knowledge by, for and about newcomers

 How do newcomers view the Integration Act?

-Research Methods
+Research methods

-'It is essential to let the experiences of newcomers themselves guide the policies we develop.
-We are therefore enormously proud to be conducting this research.
-The research will provide important insights that we cannot ignore: after all, we are collecting the voices of citizens themselves.
-We hope to set a standard with this.- said Renée Frissen, founder of OpenEmbassy.
+"It is essential that the experiences of newcomers themselves guide the policies we develop.
+We are therefore extremely proud to be conducting this research.
+The research will provide important insights that we cannot ignore: after all, we are gathering the voices of citizens themselves.
+We hope that this will set a new standard,"saysRenée Frissen, founder of OpenEmbassy.

-Author - Pepijn Tielens, Advisor/researcher at OpenEmbassy
+Author —Pepijn Tielens, Advisor/researcher at OpenEmbassy

 Download report

-Want to know more about this research?
+Would you like to know more about this research?

 Questions or reactions?